gnebbia/gnu_linux_appunti/bluetooth.md

 Configuration via CLI
 Start the bluetooth.service systemd unit.

 Now we can use the bluetoothctl command line utility to pair and connect.
 For troubleshooting and more detailed explanations of bluetoothctl see the Bluetooth article.
-Run
+Run:
 ```sh
 bluetoothctl
 ```